+That Council

-That Council ACCEPTS Tender No 524/16 from Truck Centre for the supply and delivery of one 22/23m side loading automatic bin lifter refuse truck with a Volvo chassis and a Bucher Municipal compactor unit, for the contract price of \$362,500 in accordance with the tender submissions and conditions of tender.
+- 1. ACCEPTS Tender No 524/16 from Truck Centre for the supply and delivery of one 22/23m3 side loading automatic bin lifter refuse truck with a Volvo chassis and a Bucher Municipal compactor unit, for the contract price of \$362,500 in accordance with the tender submissions and conditions of tender; and - 2.
+NOTES the sale of the City's existing side loading automatic bin lifter refuse truck will be undertaken in accordance with Section 3.58 of the Local Government Act 1995.

-To consider awarding Tender No 524/16 for the supply and delivery of one 22/23m side loading automatic bin lifter refuse truck for the City's Waste Management fleet.
+To consider awarding Tender No 524/16 for the supply and delivery of one 22/23m3 side loading automatic bin lifter refuse truck for the City's Waste Management fleet.